lvl7wizard/news-api/README.md

 ## Hosted Version
 I have hosted a version of this API online using Render: Cloud Application Hosting for Developers.
 You can view a list of endpoints which you can interact with via HTTP requests at https://news-app-mk4i.onrender.com/api.
 The live database is hosted separately with ElephantSQL.

+## Limitations
+Please note that as the API is hosted for free on Redner, it take upto a minute for the server to wake up if requests have not been made recently.

 ## Local Version Setup

 Follow the below steps to setup the API to run locally.